 - Recommended Rear Shock: Bilstein 33-187174 2″ Lift Rear Shock

 - Advanced Rear Shock: Bilstein 25-227611 Shock With Remote Resi

 There are a handful of different options out there for aftermarket systems:

 - Shop Here: www.metaltech4x4.com

 If you are going this route, be prepared to spend some serious money.
-These suspension systems are no joke in terms of performance and ride quality.
+With that money comes incredible performance and ride quality.

 Suspension Lift Guide to 5th Gen 4Runners